mdozmorov/HiC_tools/normalization/README.md

 - `HiCNorm` - removing biases in Hi-C data via Poisson regression, http://www.people.fas.harvard.edu/~junliu/HiCNorm/

+- `HiTC` - The HiTC R package was developed to explore high-throughput 'C' data such as 5C or Hi-C. Dedicated R classes as well as standard methods for quality controls, normalization, visualization, and further analysis are also provided. https://bioconductor.org/packages/release/bioc/html/HiTC.html
+    - Servant, Nicolas, Bryan R. Lajoie, Elphège P. Nora, Luca Giorgetti, Chong-Jian Chen, Edith Heard, Job Dekker, and Emmanuel Barillot.
+“HiTC: Exploration of High-Throughput ‘C’ Experiments.”
+Bioinformatics (Oxford, England) 28, no. 21 (November 1, 2012): 2843–44. https://doi.org/10.1093/bioinformatics/bts521. - HiTC paper.
+Processed data import from TXT/BED into GRanges.
+Quality control, visualization.
+Normalization using loess regression on genomic distance, 45-degree rotation and visualization of triangle TADs.
+Adding annotation at the bottom.
+PCA to detect A/B compartments.

 - `caICB` - chromosome-adjusted iterative correction of biases method.
 Review of Hi-C data biases and methods to remove them.
 CNV bias cannot be removed after within-chromosome iterative correction bias methods.
 The distance-dependent decay of interaction frequencies is modeled by splines.
 The caICB method aims to minimize the differences across count-distance curves of different chromosomes, chr1 as the reference.
 A priori knowledge of CNVs is not required.
 The between- and within-chromosome bias is removed, minimizing the number of significant contacts due to CNVs. https://bitbucket.org/mthjwu/hicapp
     - Wu, Hua-Jun, and Franziska Michor.
 “A Computational Strategy to Adjust for Copy Number in Tumor Hi-C Data.”
 Bioinformatics (Oxford, England) 32, no. 24 (15 2016): 3695–3701. https://doi.org/10.1093/bioinformatics/btw540.